markgw/pimlico/docs/guides/setup.rst

 What modules to run?
 --------------------
 Pimlico suggests an order in which to run your modules.
-In our case, this is pretty obvious, seeing as our pipeline is entirely linear &ndash; it's clear which ones need to be run before others.
+In our case, this is pretty obvious, seeing as our pipeline is entirely linear -- it's clear which ones need to be run before others.

 .. code-block:: bash